How do I connect my gas cooktop?

 Before you start

 Connecting gas is always at your own risk.
-If you're not great at construction or just want to be sure, choose our installation service.
+If you're not great at construction or just want to be sure, have it connected by someone with experience.
 If you want to get started yourself, follow these steps:

 - Step 1: choose a stainless steel gas hose